Zwambro/iw4madmin-plugin-globanlist/README.md

 ## Introduction
 Plugin to share banlist between clans.
 How it works ?
 - When you ban a client, the ban will added to globanlist Database.
-- When you unban a client, if client in globanlist, his bane will be deleted from globanlist Database.
 - When a Banned client on globanlist Database joins your servers you will receive a notifications on discord.

 ## Installation
 1. Copy Plugin in IW4MAdmin/plugins directory
 2. Restart IW4MAdmin.
 3. Contact me on discord `Zwambro#8854` to create an token for your clan (You can't use this plugin without authentication token).
 4. Create a discord webhook to receive informations about globanlisted players on your servers.
 5. Open `IW4MAdmin/Configuration/ScriptPluginSettings.json`, you'll see something like:
   ```
   "Globanlist": {